 If there is an instance where the office of the Governor General is vacant for whatever reason, or the office holder is unable to perform their duties due to illness or other issues, The Administrator of the Government of Canada temporarily performs Vice-Regal duties until the Governor General is able to once again perform their role or a vacancy has been filled.
 There are similar provisions in regards to Lieutenant Governors and their roles.
 The Chief Justice of the Supreme Court of Canada is who usually fills the position of Administrator federally.
-This has only happened four times since Confederation, with the most recent time being from January to July 2021, when Chief Justice the Right Honourable Robert Wagner faultlessly filled the role of Administrator until the installation of Her Excellency constitutional significance and service, the Maple Crown provides good value to Canada and Canadians.
+This has only happened four times since Confederation, with the most recent time being from January to July 2021, when Chief Justice the Right Honourable Robert Wagner faultlessly filled the role of Administrator until the installation of Her Excellency Mary Simon.
+This was the second longest vacancy of the Governor Generalship in our history.